 The 5G system shall support a means to ensure confidentiality, integrity and/or replay protection of information transmitted between DO-A Capable AIoT Device and the network.

-4.4 Key Issue #4: AIOT device ID protection in DO-A procedure
+4.4 Key Issue #4: DO-A capable AIOT device ID protection

 4.4.1 Key issue details

 For AIoT device type 1, all communications between the network and the AIOT device are initiated by the network.
-Unlike AIOT device type 1, the DO-A AIOT device autonomously initiates communication by sending a message to the network.
+Unlike AIOT device type 1, the DO-A AIOT device could autonomously initiate communication by sending a message to the network.
 Due to this change, privacy mechanisms specified in TS 33.369[8] for AIOT device type 1 may not be feasible for DO-A AIOT devices.
 Therefore, mechanisms for privacy of device ID of DO-A AIOT device contained in the message(s) exchanged between the device and the network should be studied.

 4.4.2 Threats